Samsung Super Bowl TV Deals: Shop The Best Discounts On Top TV Models

-Samsung Super Bowl 2023 TV Deals: Here Are The Best Discounts On Top TV Models Up to $3,500 Off
+Samsung Super Bowl 2023 TV Sale: Last Chance to Get Up to $3,500 Off These Top TV Models

 Your TV is the center point of your living room — especially for football fans.
-Super Bowl LVIl is happening this weekend and if you've been looking for an excuse to upgrade your TV, big Super Bowl TV deals have arrived at Samsung to save you thousands on a premium Neo QLED display.
-The Samsung Big Game Sales Event is now live with deals on 8K TVs and 4K TVs, including the stunning Frame TV.
+Super Bowl LVIl is happening this weekend and if you've been looking for an excuse to upgrade your TV, the big Super Bowl TV deals at Samsung will save you thousands on a premium Neo QLED display.
+Now through Sunday, February 12, the Samsung Big Game Sales Event is live with deals on 8K TVs and 4K TVs, including the stunning Frame TV.

-Super Bowl LVII is set for kickoff on Sunday, February 12.
+Super Bowl LVII is set for kickoff at 3:30p.m.
+ET on Sunday.
 Whether you are hosting this year's Super Bowl party for your friends or just want to catch the play-by-play in stellar definition, we've found the biggest deals on Samsung TVs right now to get your home ready for the big game.
-Once you've figured out how to watch the 2023 Super Bowl, save up to $3,500 with the best Super Bowl 2023 Samsung TV deals available now.
+Once you've figured out how to watch the 2023 Super Bowl, save up to $3,500 with these last-minute Super Bowl 2023 Samsung TV deals that are still available now.

 Grab Samsung's new QN95B QLED 4K TV at a discount of up to $2,000.
 Having debuted in June 2022, this new smart TV features an enhanced 4K experience and upgraded Quantum Matrix tech.
 The mini LEDs are even more precise, which allows you to enjoy true-to-color images even in bright daylight.